GaiaNet-AI/docs/docs/templates-and-examples/examples/coinbase-agentkit-starter.md

 - LangChain
 - Vercel AI SDK
-- Model Context Protocol (MCP)

-In this guide, we cover using the LangChain option.
+There is also an Model Context Protocol (MCP) option, but, in this guide, we cover using the LangChain option.

 ### Configure secrets and values